-When setting up and running a company, you will have regular involvement with Companies House.
-In this article, we look at the main functions of Companies House and what obligations limited companies have.
+If you run a limited company, you will deal with Companies House fairly regularly.
+In this article, we look at Companies House’s main functions and the obligations company directors have.

 Companies House – Key Functions

-Companies House is the regulatory body for the registration of companies, and the maintenance of company records.
-According to the organisation itself, the main functions of Companies House are to:
+Companies House is the regulatory body for the registration of companies.
+It is tasked with the maintenance of 4m+ company records.
+According to the organisation itself, its main functions are to:

 - incorporate and dissolve limited companies;